dataworkz-dev/dataworkz-chat-lib/README.md

 5. enterpriseSearchId : id of enterprise Q&A sytem.
 6. enterpriseSearchToekn : token generated from the dataworkz.
 7. enterpriseBaseUrl : url of the dataworkz web application.
+8. enterpriseMetaDataField : metadata field which can be used to filter enterprise result.